READ THE MOST DETAILED INFORMATON ABOUT THE TREK!

 - First aid kit: band aids, moleskin, etc

-WHAT TO PUT IN YOUR BACKPACK FOR THE LARES TREK?
+WHAT TO PUT IN YOUR BACKPACK FOR THE 3 DAY LARES TREK TO MACHU PICCHU?

 We highly recommend a small backpack 30 to 40L for hiking in the day.
 A big backpack will not be allowed into Machu Picchu.
 The remainder of your belongings will be in your duffel bag at camp.